-Variations to the revised figures up to 5% of NISEP funding no notification action is required, variations of 5-10% of NISEP funding EST is to be notified and above 10%, prior endorsement must be sought from EST for final approval by the Utility Regulator.
+Variations to the revised figures up to 5% of NISEP funding no notification action is required (as long as the total funding awarded to the Primary Bidder is not exceeded), variations of 5-10% of NISEP funding PA is to be notified and above 10%, prior endorsement must be sought from the PA for final approval by the Utility Regulator.

-Any other significant changes to the delivery of the scheme will require a Scheme Variation Form to be completed by the Primary Bidder.
+Any other significant changes to the relevant information provided in the scheme submission will require a Scheme Variation Form to be completed by the Primary Bidder.

-Interim Report to be submitted to EST NI after 6 and 9 months
+Interim Report to be submitted to Programme Administrator after 6 and 9 months

-APPENDIX 5 - INTERIM REPORT TO BE SUBMITTED TO EST (NI) AFTER 6 AND 9 MONTHS
+APPENDIX 5 - INTERIM REPORT TO BE SUBMITTED TO PROGRAMME ADMINISTRATOR AFTER 6 AND 9 MONTHS